mikeckennedy/fastapi-chameleon/README.md

 ```

-In the app startup, tell library about the folder you wish to use:
+In the app startup, tell the library about the folder you wish to use:

 ```python
 import os